fission/fission/Documentation/docs-site/content/tutorial/access-secret-cfgmap-in-function.md

 ### Access Secret and ConfigMap

+** NOTICE **: Due to current design constraints, the value of Secret and ConfigMap that functions access to may not consistent with the latest value.
+For now, you can recreate the function to update the value of Secret and ConfigMap.

 Since content of Secret and ConfigMap are key-value pairs, functions can access them with following paths:

 ``` bash